 Trump’s Ultimatum Targets Civilian Infrastructure Directly

-The context makes the statement more damning, not less.
+The context makes the statement more damning.
 The U.S. had already struck Kharg Island and multiple bridges and railways throughout April 7 alone.
 Trump had previously threatened to bomb Iran “back to the stone ages.”
 He said Monday he was “not at all” concerned about committing war crimes.
-UN Secretary-General Guterres warned the same day that attacks on civilian infrastructure are banned under international law.
+UN Secretary-General Guterres warned that attacks on civilian infrastructure are banned under international law.
 Pope Leo XIV called the threat “truly unacceptable.”
-The question this raises is immediate and specific: what does a government that describes itself as committed to international law say in response to all of this?
+The question is immediate: what does a government committed to international law say in response?

 Carney Answered How — Not Whether This War Is Legal